miniite/sql/commands_basics/UNION_UNION_ALL.md

-# Understanding UNION and UNION ALL Operators in SQL Database Management Systems: A Comprehensive Guide for Beginners and Professionals
+# Understanding UNION and UNION ALL Operators in SQL Database Management Systems

 ## Abstract